kbreidenbach/GadZarks/README.md

 To Do
 -----

-- Need to add a timer to check for day change and update grid on a day change event
+- Would like to refactor time management to be more streamlined
 - Need to implement scrolling on grid

 Additions